bigsql/hive_fdw/README.md

-We also assume that your Hadoop VM is accessible to the machine running PostgreSQL with the name **hadoop-vm** and that the host running PostgreSQL can connect to **hadoop-vm** on Hive TCP port 10000 and on SSH TCP port 22.
+We also assume that your Hadoop VM is accessible to the machine running PostgreSQL with the name **hadoop-vm** and that the host running PostgreSQL can connect to **hadoop-vm** on Hive TCP port 10000 as well as SSH TCP port 22.
+Last, we assume that the host running PostgreSQL has JDK 8 installed.

 ### Copy the Hive Client JARs ###